 - The program is housed within the University of Minnesota School of Dentistry.
 The School of Dentistry, which is a school within the University of Minnesota Academic Health Center provides a research intensive environment as well as inter-professional opportunities that are ideal for preparing dental hygienists for careers in the health care industry as well as for dental hygiene education and research.

 - Students may pursue one of the two tracks: dental hygiene education or management.
+The education track curriculum is delivered online and taught by faculty in the School of Dentistry.
 The management track curriculum is offered in collaboration with the Carlson School of Management at the University of Minnesota.

 - The Division of Dental Hygiene has scholarship opportunities for graduate students.
 The American Dental Hygienists Association and the American Dental Education Association also provide scholarship opportunities for graduate students.